TRAINING VIDEOS AND

 • The patient should not move or talk and should keep their eyes open during the test.
 The patient should breathe normally during the test.
 The patient should not meditate or try to influence the test

-Type 5 is IMPORTANT- Detecting Invalid Test Results
+IMPORTANT- Detecting Invalid Test Results

 Important: Cold hands on the patient are the most common problem with the Cardio Wave Analyzer Test.